iofun/treehouse/README.md

 # spaceboard

-The spaceboard is a distributed blackboard spawning Linux® processes running inside [Singularity](https://github.com/sylabs/singularity) container instances and [Luerl](https://github.com/rvirding/luerl) that over time grow into other units; nodes provide granular unit control with in `spaceboard` clusters.
+The spaceboard is a distributed blackboard spawning Linux® daemons running inside [Singularity](https://github.com/sylabs/singularity) container instances and [Luerl](https://github.com/rvirding/luerl) processes over time that grow into other units; nodes provide granular unit control with in `spaceboard` clusters.

 Feel free to [explore](https://github.com/spacebeam) and remember; spawn more nodes to allow control of additional units.